Best Breeds For Guard Dogs:

 A truly versatile dog, the Giant Schnauzer can be trained for any role.
 Whether you need a guard dog or one trained for therapy, this breed is highly intelligent, easy to train, and loves to be around people.

 Originating in Germany in the nineteenth century, this large, powerful dog was crossbred between Standard Schnauzer and a Great Dane as cattlemen needed a bigger dog to help drive their herd.
-During the twentieth century, they were used as a guard dog, and later, and for the military during World War II.
+You would think this will make it a perfect breed for a guard dog, right?
+Well, during the twentieth century, they were used as a guard dog, and later, and for the military during World War II.
 For awhile, this breed faded in popularity but has seen a recent rise lately as it reprised its role as a herd dog.

 This is a highly intelligent, active breed and is not suited for apartment living unless you want the dog to bounce off the walls.
 A nice adequate yard and frequent walks will keep your Giant Schnauzer happy and healthy.